Indian Posse: Alpha gang

 The Indian Posse has created a female auxiliary, the Indian Posse Girls, which has taken control of the prostitution rackets in Edmonton and Hobbema.
-The Canadian criminologist Mark Totten wrote that many of the teenagers who work for the Indian Posse are sometimes pressured into joining, giving the case of a 12-year girl known as Susan whose father was Cree while her mother was white.
+The Indian Posse Girls, which dominate the prostitution rackets in Edmonton have been described as Canada's "first all-female gang".
+The Canadian criminologist Mark Totten wrote that many of the teenagers who work for the Indian Posse are sometimes pressured into joining, giving the case of a 12-year girl named Susan whose father was Cree while her mother was white.
 The exterior of the house where Susan lived in was spry-painted in red paint with insulting statements such as "Skank lives here" and "Susan is a slut!".
-Totten interviewed her, and she stated in her interview that she started selling drugs for the Indian Posse following the spray-painting of her mother's house, saying she had been given an ultimatum of either start selling drugs or be gang-raped.
+Totten interviewed her, and Susan stated in her interview that she started selling drugs for the Indian Posse following the spray-painting of her mother's house, saying she had been given an ultimatum to either start selling drugs or be gang-raped.
 Totten interviewed another former Indian Posse member, a 24-year-old man named Charlie who at the time of the interview was homeless and dying of AIDS, which he contracted via the shared use of needles to inject drugs while he was in prison.
-In his interview, Charlie stated that he was placed in care while he was 10, which caused him to try to escape numerous times.
+In his interview, Charlie stated that he was placed "in care" while he was 10, which caused him to try to escape numerous times.
 When he was 11 years old, he finally escaped and ended up living homeless in Winnipeg.
 To support himself, Charlie started to steal and after his release from one of his prison terms, he joined the Indian Posse when he met several gang members whom he had known while he was in prison.
 Charlie stated that he wanted to sell cocaine and methamphetamine for the Indian Posse because it would allow him to make enough income to afford an apartment.
 Charlie endured the "minutes of pain", which allowed him to enter the gang; when he asked about going to hospital given his injuries caused by the beating, he was told to snort cocaine instead to deal with the pain.
-Totten wrote that young men such as Charlie were very typical of the Indian Posse members.
+Totten wrote that "lost" young men such as Charlie were very typical of the Indian Posse members.

-In 2005, the Criminal Intelligence Service Canada reported that the Indian Posse had moved into Edmonton and Fort McMurray, where it was active selling drugs.
-The same report stated the Indian Posse was also active in the Grande Prairie and Peace River Country regions of Alberta.
-The Indian Posse is very active in Yellowknife.